 Of course, regularly checking the date labels of your foods will only work if you know what the labels mean.
 Best estimates suggest that 50% of people in the UK don’t properly understand what the date labels on our foods mean.
 Misunderstandings and confusion over ‘use by’, ‘best before’ and ‘sell by’ dates is especially common and it’s thought that it is the cause of 15% of food waste in UK homes, accounting for the unnecessary waste of 600,000 tonnes of edible food each year.

-This week we will explain what the different labels mean, suggest a few ways you can make keeping track of the date labels easier, and give you some advice on how to deal with foods that are about to ‘go out of date’ but which you can’t use up immediately.
+This article explains what the different labels mean, suggests a few ways to make keeping track of the date labels easier, and gives you some advice on how to deal with foods that are about to ‘go out of date’ but which you can’t use up immediately.

 Understanding food date labels.